Daniel Boys

 Daniel Boys (born 26 March 1979) is an English actor.
 He starred in the West End productions of the musicals Rent and Grease before being a 2007 contestant on the BBC talent series Any Dream Will Do.
 Boys went on to star in many more musicals including Avenue Q, Spamalot, Falsettos and Hamilton.

 Early life and education

-Boys was born at Yateley, Hampshire, the son of a chartered surveyor and a phlebotomist.
+Boys was born in Yateley, Hampshire, the son of a chartered surveyor and a phlebotomist.
 He won a Cameron Mackintosh scholarship to study at the Guildford School of Acting, where he graduated with a BA (Honours) in 2001.

 Career

 Boys was selected to perform in the first UK tour of Jonathan Larson's Rent, which meant leaving college early.
 He understudied the characters of Mark (played by Adam Rickitt) and Angel, eventually taking over the role of Mark, performing on alternate nights at the Prince of Wales Theatre in London's West End.
 In 2002, he played Morino in the UK tour of Sunset Boulevard, which starred Faith Brown.
 Boys also appeared as Roger, one of the T-birds, in Grease at the Victoria Palace.
 He also went on the touring production to Japan, and playing the role of Doody in Scandinavia and Cyprus.
 Daniel was also a soloist in Disney's Enchanted Evening (a series of UK concerts in 2004), of which the final concert was televised on BBC1 as the BBC Family Prom in the Park.

 In 2005, Boys took part in BBC London's Children in Need – The Musical.
 He also performed at Party in the Park with the company of Grease.
 Guest TV appearances with Grease also included Blue Peter and The Graham Norton Show.
 His other early theatre credits include; Austin in I Love You Because (Landor in 2007), Anthony in Sweeney Todd (Royal Festival Hall in 2007), Mark in Rent (European Tour in 2006) and Parson Nathaniel (u/s) in Jeff Wayne's The War of the Worlds (National Tour in 2007).
 He also understudied all male roles.
 He can be seen on the live tour DVD special features, performing in place of Russell Watson in the dress rehearsal.